tolstoyevsky/pieman/README.md

 ##### USER_PASSWORD="secret"

 Allows specifying a non-root user password.
 It's ignored if `ENABLE_USER` is set to `false`.
 It's **HIGHLY RECOMMENDED** to change the default user password.

+If `USER_PASSWORD` equals to `-`, Pieman will prompt for a password, and read it without echoing to screen.

 ---